alexeichhorn/typegpt/README.md

 ## How it works

 This library automatically generates a LLM-compatible schema from your defined output class and adds instructions to the end of the system prompt to follow this schema.
-For example, for the following prompt:
+For example, for the following abstract prompt:
 ```python
 class DemoPrompt(PromptTemplate):